Insights and Updates

 What is the relationship between DSO and working capital?

-DSO directly affects working capital because accounts receivable is a major component of current assets.
-Higher DSO means more cash tied up in receivables, increasing your working capital needs and potentially requiring external financing.
-Lower DSO frees up cash and improves overall liquidity.
+AR is a major current asset.
+Higher DSO means more cash locked in receivables, increasing working capital requirements and potentially requiring external financing.
+Lower DSO frees cash and improves liquidity.

 How does DSO vary by industry?

-DSO varies significantly by industry based on typical business practices and payment terms.
-Retail and restaurants have low DSO (10-30 days) due to mostly cash sales.
-Software/SaaS companies average 30-60 days.
-Manufacturing ranges from 45-75 days.
-Construction often exceeds 60-90 days.
-Always compare your DSO to your specific industry average.
-For current benchmarks broken down by sector, see DSO by Industry: 2025 Benchmarks.
+Significantly.
+Retail and food service have low DSO (10–30 days) from mostly cash sales.
+SaaS averages 30–60 days.
+Manufacturing runs 45–75 days.
+Construction often exceeds 60–90 days.
+For current sector benchmarks, see DSO by Industry: 2025 Benchmarks.

 Is lower DSO always better?